-Whether it’s your second wedding, you’re taking the plunge after many years together or you’ve waited a while to find “the one”, mature brides can look every bit as beautiful as their younger counterparts.
+Whether it’s your second wedding, you’re taking the plunge after many years together or you’ve waited a while to find “the one”, older brides can look every bit as beautiful as their younger counterparts.

-If you’re a bride in her 40s, 50s, 60s or over, you can dazzle in a dress that flatters your figure, looks effortlessly elegant and perfectly suits your individual style.
+If you’re a bride in her 40s, 50s, 60s or over, you can dazzle in a wedding dress that flatters your figure, looks effortlessly elegant and perfectly suits your individual style.

 Styles to Consider

 As a rule, ball gowns and princess dresses are the preserve of younger brides: the show-stopping silhouette can help younger women feel confident when they walk down the aisle but, as an older bride, you have the life experience and fashion savvy to cut a dash without the extra volume.

 Look for clean, soft lines that flatter your figure, such as column and fit & flare gowns: avoid overly-structured designs that can look too severe.
 Shorter lengths ooze confidence and an empire waist is more elegant and “grown-up” than an A-line silhouette.
 Slip dresses can work well for body-confident brides in their 40s and two piece designs are beautiful on brides over 50.

 When you’re choosing a neckline, look for bateaus, high scoops, V-necks that don’t cut too deep into the cleavage, halter styles and illusion necklines: all will flatter, add elegance and hint at your sexiness without going over the top.